What happens to my will if my lawyer dies, retires or moves?

 Lastly, if I were to die or become incapacitated suddenly, you can rest assured that I have done my own planning.
 I have another lawyer I have appointed who would deal with my practice and the client property I hold and would either continue to run the practice or transfer it as described above.

 Michele R.J.
-Allinotte is the owner of Journey Law Professional Corporation in Cornwall, Ontario and she helps her clients make the best decisions for themselves, their families and their businesses.
+Allinotte is the owner of Allinotte Law Office Professional Corporation in Cornwall, Ontario and she helps her clients make the best decisions for themselves, their families and their businesses.
 Her practice focuses on the areas of business law, estate planning & estates and real estate.
-Visit www.YourCornwallLawyer.com for more information or to make an appointment.
+Book an appointment today.